-Members of the Tagetes genus are commonly grown garden plants
+Members of the Tagetes genus are a commonly grown garden plant

-They are hardy or half hardy annuals and reach heights of 15 to 90 cm depending upon species.
+They are hardy or half hardy annuals, and generally reach heights of 15 to 90 cm (6 to 36 inches) - depending upon the species.

 Tagetes come into bloom from summer through to the first frost of winter.
 When in bloom Tagetes carry multitudes of single yellow or orange flowers.

 Some common names for Tagetes are Marigold, African Marigold, Dwarf Marigold, French Marigold, Aztec Marigold, American marigold and Signet Marigold.

 Visit this page of GardenersHQ for information on pot marigolds.

 Tagetes erecta (Aztec Marigold, Mexican Marigold, African Marigold / Big Marigold), photograph by Forest and Kim Starr; CC.

 Tagetes tenuifolia (Signet Marigold / Golden Marigold / Lemon Marigold), photograph by Alvin Kho; CC.